RobbinLawDMIT2018/dotnet-demos/dotnet6/dd-westwind/docs/specs/bb-webclasslib.md

 </table>
 ```

-We will add the following code to the `About.html.cs` file:
+We will add the following code to the `About.cshtml.cs` file:

 ```csharp
 using System;